Zhongguancun Artificial Intelligence Academy & UCAS 2025 Summer AI Agent Practical Topics

 - Basic Latency: After the user completes a simple greeting (such as “Nice to meet you”), the system must generate a voice response within 2 seconds.

-- Real-time Interaction: In multi-round dialogue games, the system must demonstrate quick understanding and reaction capabilities.
+- Real-time Interaction: In multi-round dialogue games, the system needs to demonstrate quick understanding and reaction capabilities.
 For example, in the “turn-taking counting (skip 4)” game, after the user says “three,” the system must accurately respond with “five” within 1.5 seconds.

 - Mixture-of-Thoughts Capability:

-- Intelligent Filler Word Mechanism: When the slow thinking model is in deep thought, the fast thinking model is responsible for real-time dialogue with the user.
-If the initial filler words of the fast thinking model (such as “Let me think”) are finished and the slow thinking is not completed, the fast thinking model needs to receive the streaming intermediate thinking process of the slow thinking model and summarize it into natural speech to continue communicating with the user, ensuring the conversation is not interrupted.
+- Intelligent Filler Word Mechanism: When the slow thinking model is deeply thinking, the fast thinking model is responsible for real-time dialogue with the user.
+If the initial filler words of the fast thinking model (such as “Let me think”) are finished, and the slow thinking is not completed, the fast thinking model needs to be able to receive the streaming intermediate thinking process of the slow thinking model and summarize it into natural speech to continue communicating with the user, ensuring the conversation is not interrupted.
 For example, when a user asks a complex question, the fast thinking might first say “Let me think,” and then continue with “This question requires considering several aspects… I’m analyzing the data…” based on the intermediate process of slow thinking.

 Bonus Points: